TzuYuChen-bioLab/ecm-ligand-21-crc-reproducibility/README.md

 | `source_data/` | Figure-source archive, with user-specific absolute paths replaced by package-relative paths |
 | `supplementary/` | `Supplementary_Tables_IJMS_SUBMISSION_READY.xlsx` |

-Publish this repository tree to GitHub, create the version tag/release `v1.0.0`, and archive that release through the GitHub–Zenodo integration.
-Do not add separate copies of the original ZIP archives to the same release; doing so would duplicate the same content and make the authoritative version ambiguous.
+This repository was published as GitHub release `v1.0.0` and archived through the GitHub–Zenodo integration at https://doi.org/10.5281/zenodo.22052359                                                                                          .
+Separate copies of the original ZIP archives are not attached to the release because doing so would duplicate the same content and make the authoritative version ambiguous.

 The archive does **not** claim that every cell-level GEO raw matrix, the complete GSE39582 series matrix, or raw mass-spectrometry file is redistributed here.
 Those public inputs remain available at their original repositories and are listed in `DATASET_ACCESSIONS_AND_LINKS.md`.
 The supplied 0.96-MB GSE39582 cache failed the analysis script's 10-MB early integrity guard and was therefore excluded rather than mislabeled as usable raw data; see `DATA_INVENTORY.md`.